manav019-spec/AI_Revenue-Recovery-System/README.md

 * Deterministic recovery policies
 * Auditability design

-The next stage is to connect the trained model to the recovery-policy application and demonstrate the complete prediction-to-decision workflow.
+The project is presented as an offline prototype demonstrating the prediction, prioritization, and policy-design workflow for intelligent payment recovery.

 ---